National Flower of India: The Story Behind India's Beloved Lotus Flower

 If you’re wondering, “When is National Flower Day in India?” or “When is the National Flower Day celebrated in the World” Actually, there are several celebrations held all year long.
 Every occasion showcases another aspect of the floral sector.
 It’s a festive and diverse celebration.
 Below is an explanation of various events:

 • National Flower Day in India: India celebrates Flower Day on March 21.
-People can enjoy the splendor of national blooms thanks to it.
+People can enjoy the splendour of national blooms thanks to it.
 It displays the distinctive flowers that have cultural significance in different countries.

 • International Flower Day: January 19 is the International Flower Day.
 The world celebrates Flower Day on this day.
 It highlights how appealing they are to all people and how happy they make people feel.